Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 - LTN providers now use filter inserters between buffer chests and trains
 - Added the Whirlpool 2.0 power indicator featuring my latest achievements in Factorio animation
 </details>

+######  <span style="color:white">13:00 UTC 05.02.2022</color>
+(Compatible with older versions)
+- Added 2 new lategame unloading buffers, efficient, small and cheap
+- General improvements to station buffer naming/descriptions
+- Removed Station Construction Books - I'm constantly forgetting to bring them up to date with the main station books, and those main books became so customizable by now, that I don't feel like they're needed for anything anymore
+- Book names now use bold font for better aesthetics

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>